aleksandr-kiliushin/generate-app-boilerplate/readme.md

 This util generates an application boilerplate for you.

-Example: `npx generate-app-boilerplate template-name=typescript-react app-name=my-beautiful-app`
+Example: `npx generate-app-boilerplate template=typescript-react app-name=my-beautiful-app`